 In this day and age, animals live longer lives, due to better pet foods and veterinary care.
 This means that they are more at risk for age related issues, such as arthritis, dementia, and organ dysfunctions, all of which can carry quite the price tag when it comes to ongoing care.

 You may be asking, “What if I have a mixed breed, healthy, indoor, young pet that I just don’t see any risk of problems for?”
-In those cases, you may want to find an insurance that covers regular routine maintenance visits, or get accident coverage, just in case.
+In those cases, you may want to find pet health insurance that covers your pet's regular routine maintenance visits, or get accident coverage, just in case.

 Lastly, you need to decide if making that monthly payment is easier for your bank account than if you had to pay for a serious injury or medical problem all at once.
 If you know your dog is at risk for a condition that could cost several thousands of dollars to treat, paying in a small amount monthly may be easier financially.

-If you find an insurance provider that will cover routine maintenance, then your regular yearly veterinary expenses can be offset by the insurance, making that monthly bill easier to handle.
+If you find a pet health insurance provider that will cover routine maintenance, then your regular yearly veterinary expenses can be offset by the pet health insurance, making that monthly bill easier to handle.
 And if the most unfortunate injury from a car accident occurs, would you be able to pay for immediate, and possibly extensive, surgery?

 It can be a lot to think about, and in the end, it’s a matter of risk.
 But reducing that risk can not only be beneficial for future expenses, but it can also help to reduce your worry about “What if?”
 Arm yourself with a list of your needs and financial abilities, and research and ask questions to find the best choice for you and your pet’s continued health.

 For quick access on how to find the best pet insurance for your pets, check out our pet insurance comparison tool on our Wellness page.